bbauska/Coursera-Bootstrap/readme.md

 And use the words reserve table in there.

-Not only that, when you click on this button, you\'ll be taken down to the form at the bottom of the page, which allows you to do the reservation.
+Not only that, when you click on this button, you&apos;ll be taken down to the form at the bottom of the page, which allows you to do the reservation.